Sociology (SOCIOLGY)

 This course examines contemporary Japanese society.
 It includes a study of social institutions, processes, and culture of Japan. the course examines following areas: (a) culture (beliefs, customs, social identity); (b) social institutions (family, religion, education, work, media); (c) societal processes (socialization, deviance, urbanization); (d) inequalities (gender, income, race-ethnic, region); and (e) the politics, economy, and international position of Japan.

-SOCIOLGY 351 SOCIOLOGY OF SOCIAL CLASS 3 Units
+SOCIOLGY 351 SOCIOLOGY OF MONEY 3 Units

 SOCIOLGY 353 SOCIOLOGY OF RELIGION 3 Units